thansgit/my-portfolio/src/components/three/utils/README.md

 2. Export them from the `index.ts` file
 3. Document their usage with examples
 4. Ensure they follow the existing patterns and naming conventions
+5. Add proper TypeScript types for all parameters and return values